-City lovers will enjoy vacationing in the city of San Juan, complete with beaches, historic UNESCO sites, museums, excellent dining, plenty of fun activities on the water and a vibrant nightlife.
-Drive a few hours from the metro area and you’ll be transported to more laid back towns where the pace is slower with an abundance of quiet beaches, forests, and elegant Spanish Colonial towns with weekly cultural events.
+San Juan is the capital city of Puerto Rico.
+City lovers from the states enjoy vacationing in San Juan, complete with beaches, historic UNESCO sites, museums, excellent dining, plenty of fun activities on the water, and a vibrant nightlife.
+Drive a few hours from the metro area and you’ll be transported to more laid back towns (municipalities) where the pace is slower, with an abundance of quiet beaches, forests, and elegant Spanish Colonial towns with weekly cultural events.

 The Islands of Puerto RicoQuiet, uncrowded, undeveloped, romantic...
 "The Caribbean of the Past"

-The secret is getting out, most Caribbean lovers are still not aware that Puerto Rico possesses offshore islands.
-Just a short flight or ferry ride from the east coast of Puerto Rico, you can enjoy the most undeveloped beaches of Puerto Rico.
+The secret is getting out.
+Most Caribbean lovers are still not aware that Puerto Rico possesses offshore islands.
+With just a short flight or ferry ride from the east coast of of the main island, you can enjoy some of the most undeveloped beaches in the world.
 Over the past decade the sister islands have received much attention, often featured on “top lists”.
-The sleepy islands of Vieques & Culebra are some of the last true virgin islands that remain unexploited by tourism, best representing the Caribbean of the past.
+The sleepy islands of Vieques & Culebra are some of the last true virgin islands that remain unexploited by tourism and best representing the Caribbean of the past.

 Puerto Rico offers world-class attractions you won’t find anywhere else in the world.
 Delight walking on the historic 500-year-old City of Old San Juan.
-Hike the tropical rainforest of El Yunque, kayak the brightest bioluminescent bay in the world, swim on the crystal clear waters, explore Rio Camuy River Park, the third largest underground cave system in the world and so much more.
+Hike through forests, kayak the brightest bioluminescent bay in the world, swim in crystal clear waters, explore Rio Camuy River Park, the third largest underground cave system in the world and so much more.
+Whether you venture out on your own or book a tour, you will have lots of fun.
 More about attractions in Puerto Rico.

 Travelers to Vieques & Culebra have various options.
 Flights are available from the San Juan Airport, Isla Grande & Ceiba.
 Travelers can also drive to Fajardo and take the ferry.
 Various private charters offer trips to explore Isla de Mona, diving in Desecheo, Caja de Muertos, Icacos, and Gilligan’s Island among others.